kwschultz/VQModels/README.md

     - "*_Friction.dat" friction file in EQSIM format
     - "*_Geometry.dat" fault model in EQSIM format
     - "*.kml" Google Earth fault model file

+For details about the EQSIM format, see the Virtual Quake Users' Manual available for download at http://geodynamics.org/cig/software/vq/